 Fisher Center Discovery Award (FCDA)

-The Fisher Center Discovery Award (FCDA) aims to support research projects focused on improved understanding of human illness, patient outcomes, or public health in North America.
-The award is designed especially for trainees, new investigators, and junior faculty looking to acquire pilot data and grant-writing experience.
+The Fisher Center Discovery Award (FCDA) aims to support research projects that focus on improving the understanding of human illness, patient outcomes, or public health in North America.
+The award is specifically designed for trainees, new investigators, and junior faculty looking to acquire pilot data and grant-writing experience.
 The goals of the FCDA are:

 • To promote research by awarding funds to support projects focused on clinical or translational research in one or more of THREE topic areas:

-• 3.
-Post-infectious conditions such as long COVID or persistent symptoms after Lyme disease treatment
+• Post-infectious conditions such as long COVID or persistent symptoms after Lyme disease treatment (PTLD) or after mononucleosis infection.

 • To provide expertise, resources, and mentorship opportunities for pilot or clinical studies with a relative lack of traditional funding mechanisms